denetor/d-flee/README.md

 - [x] Basic graphics
 - [x] Walls collision and out of bounds check
 - [x] Wall shade depending on orientation (with little artifacts)
+- [x] Add mouse horizontal rotation and strafe with A and D keys
+- [ ] Pavement and floor shade depending on distance from viewer
+- [ ] Correct FOV distortion
 - [ ] Wall shade depending on orientation v2 (without artifacts)
-- [ ] Add mouse horizontal rotation and strafe with A and D keys
+- [ ] Better mouse movement
-- [ ] Correct FOV distortion
-- [ ] Pavement and floor shade depending on distance from viewer
 - [ ] Basic sprites draw
 - [ ] Wall textures
 - [ ] Pavement and ceiling texture